Friday 15th February 2019

 Happy Mardi Gras!

 The City of Sydney's Rainbow Flag Raising Ceremony hosted by Lord Mayor Clover Moore at Sydney Town Hall is the first official welcoming event of the Festival each year.

 The rainbow flag originated in San Francisco in 1978 and was designed by artist Gilbert Baker for the Californian city's Gay and Lesbian Freedom Day Parade.
 Since then it has become a woldwide emblem of gay pride and gay-friendly areas.
 The red on the flag symbolises life, while orange signifies healing, yellow is for sunlight, green represents nature, blue stands for harmony and violet signifies spirit.

-As a major sponsor of the Sydney’s Mardi Gras Festival, the City will fly the rainbow flag above Sydney Town Hall throughout the duration of the festival period from 17 February until Sunday 5 March.
+City of Sydney is proud to show support for its many LGBTQI residents, workers and visitors.
+As a government partner of Sydney's Mardi Gras Festival, the City will fly the rainbow flag above Sydney Town Hall throughout the 2019 Festival from Friday 15 February until Sunday 3 March.